samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ### Treasure Hoards

 Adventurers sometimes discover large caches of treasure, the accumulated wealth of a large group of creatures or the belongings of a single powerful creature that hoards valuables.
 The Random Treasure Hoard table can help you create such a cache.
-When determining the contents of a hoard belonging to one monster, use the row for that monster’s Challenge Rating (CR).
+When determining the contents of a hoard belonging to one monster, use the row for that monster's Challenge Rating (CR).
 When the hoard belongs to a large group of monsters, use the CR of the monster that leads the group.
 Each row includes average results for monetary treasure, which you can use instead of rolling.
 To create a hoard for a monster that is particularly fond of amassing treasure (such as a dragon), you can roll twice on the table or roll once and double the total.

 As a rough benchmark, aim to roll on the Random Treasure Hoard table about once per game session.
 Use the guidelines in [chapter 7](/sources/dnd/dmg-2024/treasure) to determine which magic items are in the hoard (see "[Awarding Magic Items](/sources/dnd/dmg-2024/treasure#AwardingMagicItems)" and "[Random Magic Items](/sources/dnd/dmg-2024/treasure#RandomMagicItemRarity)").